 Jen Chan, Olivia’s Mom, said, “If there was an opportunity to help her either sort of slow down or stop her myopia and also contribute to the medical field to help other kids, I was all for that.”

-Jay Neitz, PhD, Professor, Department of Ophthalmology at University of Washington says as kids grow, their eyes ideally lengthen until they have perfect vision.
+Jay Neitz, PhD, Professor, Department of Ophthalmology at University of Washington School of Medicine says as kids grow, their eyes ideally lengthen until they have perfect vision.
 Too much time in front of a screen confuses the eye since everything is in focus.
 The eye keeps growing, leading to myopia.

 Neitz said, “We have invented glasses that are designed to make images on the retina more like images would normally fall when people are not reading or having things close to their eyes.”
 (Read Full Interview)